matthiatt/my_health_notebook/README.md

 ![Components](client/public/assets/MyHealthNotebook_components.png)
 When you click on **Calendar**, you can input your appointment dates in the monthly view.
 In weekly view you can input your medication and the times you need to take them.

-In **Prescriptions**, you can input all your medications amd their descriptions.
+In **Prescriptions**, you can input all your medications and their descriptions.

 ## Credits